awsdocs/aws-kms-developer-guide/doc_source/deleting-keys-determining-usage.md

 # Determining past usage of a customer master key<a name="deleting-keys-determining-usage"></a>

 Before deleting a customer master key \(CMK\), you might want to know how many ciphertexts were encrypted under that key\.
 AWS KMS does not store this information, and does not store any of the ciphertexts\.
-To obtain this information, you must determine on your own the past usage of a CMK\.
 Knowing how a CMK was used in the past might help you decide whether or not you will need it in the future\.
-The following guidance can help you determine the past usage of a CMK\.
+This topic suggest several strategies that can help you determine the past usage of a CMK\.

 **Warning**
 These strategies for determining past and actual usage are effective only for AWS users and AWS KMS operations\.
 They cannot detect use of the public key of an asymmetric CMK outside of AWS KMS\.
 For details about the special risks of deleting asymmetric CMKs used for public key cryptography, including creating ciphertexts that cannot be decrypted, see [Deleting asymmetric CMKs](deleting-keys.md#deleting-asymmetric-cmks)\.